xiaobai/dotfiles/README.md

 These are my doot files.
 You are free to use any of my dotfiles as well as modify them to your liking, but you do so at your own risk.

 **DISCLAIMER:** My dot files can and WILL change whenever I feel like it.
+Installing these can and will replace your current configuration.
 Don't expect for the changes to react nicely on your system!

 ## Installation